Police use HOPE to calm mental health crisis

 Officer Henry says that patrol officers will call him when they are called out to a situation that involves a homeless person who is acting erratic.
 Henry said that the HOPE team would rather take those calls so the patrol officer can return to his assignment and Henry can better remedy the situation because he knows the person.

 The response to mental illness from the County and the Visalia PD should only become more robust.
-Ennis says there are plans in the works to integrate the Tulare County Mental Health Psychiatric Emergency Team (PET) and the HOPE Team.
-According to Ennis their initial plans are to have a member of PET ride along with HOPE officers twice a week or more.
+An Outreach and Engagement therapist or case manager will be doing ride-alongs with the HOPE team and PET will be responding and coordinating care for any individuals encountered that may be in psychiatric crisis.
 It is a continuation of the motivation to solve problems for the long term in Visalia.

 “You can’t just sit in an office and wait for them to come to you.
 You’ve got to go out and find them and get them help where they’re at,” Salazar said.